murateshimov/Introduction-to-Web-Interface-Development/README.md

 # Introduction-to-Web-Interface-Development
 Assignment #1
 Create your first HTML file with the correct structure.
-And use at least these tags:
+Use at least these tags:

 title
 meta